 2. West Prong of the Little Pigeon River

 Also one of the most popular fly fishing streams in the park, West Prong of the Little Pigeon River is well-known for several reasons.
 First of all, this stream is extremely accessible.
 Starting from the main entrance of the Great Smoky Mountains National Park near Gatlinburg, this stream follows highway # 441 and can be accessed along the road for several miles.
 The lower, and more easily accessible areas, offer average size rainbow trout.
 Though, upper and more advanced parts of the stream also contain brook trout.
 This stream is good to fish year-round.

 Best Fly Fishing Streams for Intermediate and Advanced

-For visiting Fly Fisherman that are already spending time in the Cades Cove area this stream is perfect fit.
-This stream winds through Cades Cove and eventually disappears underground to resurface in another part of the park as Abrams Creek.
+For visiting Fly Fishermen that are already spending time in the Cades Cove area, this stream is a perfect fit.
+The stream winds through Cades Cove and eventually disappears underground to resurface in another part of the park as Abrams Creek.

 Wild rainbow trout populate this stream, and the lower portions are good places to take kids learning to fly fish and practice casting as it is wide in parts.